JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 - **Studio Mandate - Stages 1, 2 & 3**: Defines studio priorities in terms of genre, target audience, structure, business alignment, and other decision factors.
 - **Series Bible - Stages 2 & 3**: Captures premise, genre, tone, world rules, and overarching story engines, including explicit and implicit narrative constraints such as mandates, forbidden devices, and structural guardrails.
 - **Character Bible - Stages 2 & 3**: Profiles detailing background, personality, motivations, weaknesses, relationships, factual details (age, eye color), and character arcs.
-- **Episode Summaries (Season 1) - Stage 3**: Short synopses capturing the key events and thematic beats for each episode.
+- **Episode Summaries - Stage 3**: Short synopses capturing the key events and thematic beats for each episode.
-- **Pilot Outlines - Stage 3**: Expanded episode outlines for pilot episode candidates.
+- **Pilot - Stage 3**: Pilot episode candidates.
-- **Episode Outlines (Season 1) - Stage 3**: Structured outlines (acts/beats) for each episode.
+- **Episodes (Season 1) - Stage 3**: Structured episodes (acts/beats).

 **Structured Input**: Document or artifact submitted in a template-specific format so the system can perform formal evaluation, coverage, structured scoring, and provide a soft greenlight or flag issues for revision.
 **Examples:**
 - **Series Pitches - Stage 1**: Concise pitches directed toward the studio, structured to meet submission guidelines.
-- **Pilot Outlines - Stage 2**: Expanded Episode Outlines, to evaluate the episodes as a potential pilot.
+- **Episodes (Season 1) - Stage 2**: Episodes in standard format for formal evaluation, resulting in readiness or revision.
-- **Episode Outlines (Season 1) - Stage 2**: The system scores these outlines based on adherence to narrative structure and signals readiness to proceed with full script development.
+- **Pilot - Stage 2**: Episode formatted for pilot suitability evaluation.
-- **Episode Outlines (Season 2) - Stage 3**: Structured episode outlines, same as season 1, but this new batch of episodes can also use season 1 as a reference for multi-season arcs, redundancy flags, continuity checks, and setup/payoff.
+- **Episodes (Season 2) - Stage 3**: Structured episodes, same as season 1, but this new batch of episodes can also use season 1 episodes as a reference for multi-season arcs, redundancy flags, continuity checks, and setup/payoff.

 **Unstructured Input**: Natural language query or concept.
 Responses to these inputs are informed by reference docs to provide feedback, exploration, iteration, or idea validation.
 **Examples:**